 |Vitamin C 3mg||14%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 This amazing pumpkin recipe is like a pumpkin pie without the crust.
 It's a rich and creamy pudding, perfectly spiced and baked to perfection.
-Pumpkin puree (not pumpkin pie filling) is combined with brown sugar, warm spices, vanilla, eggs, and half and half until smooth and then baked in a water bath until set.
+Pumpkin puree (not pumpkin pie filling) is combined with brown sugar, warm spices, vanilla extract, eggs, and half-and-half until smooth and then baked in a water bath until set.
 This pumpkin pudding is perfect with a dollop of whipped cream and a sprinkling of cinnamon sugar or chopped pecans on top.

 Gather the ingredients.

 Heat oven to 350 F. Butter a 1 1/2-quart baking dish.